If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

 UK resident individuals eligible for the remittance basis of taxation include the following:

-- Non-UK domiciled individuals who have unremitted non-UK income and gains on non-UK assets that are less than GBP 2,000.
+- Non-UK domiciled individuals who have unremitted non-UK income and gains on non-UK assets that are less than GBP 2,000 in the year.
 The remittance basis applies automatically and no claim is required.

-- Non-UK domiciled individuals who have been UK resident for not more than six out of the preceding nine years, or are under 18 years of age, or those who have no UK sources of income and gains and do not remit any foreign income or gains.
+- Non-UK domiciled individuals who have been UK resident for less than seven out of the preceding nine years, or are under 18 years of age, and who have no UK sources of income and gains and do not remit any foreign income or gains.
 The remittance basis applies automatically.

 If this election is made (category 1 above), the individual will give up any entitlement to the tax-free personal allowance (see the Deductions section) and CGT annual exemption (see the Other taxes section).
 In addition, an individual who wishes to claim the remittance basis of taxation but has been resident in the United Kingdom in at least seven out of the previous nine years and is over 18 years of age will have to pay an additional tax charge of GBP 30,000 each tax year to enable them to use the remittance basis of taxation.
 This is referred to as the remittance basis charge (RBC).